mixer/developer-docs/pages/01.guides/06.season2/06.beta-features/doc.md

 We've currently got 2 beta features running on a limited number of channels:

 1. Applause - Viewers can applaud each other's chat messages
-2. Progression - Viewers level up by interacting on a channel.

 ## FAQ